funvill/funvill.github.io/_posts/2007-06-12-technorati-faves.md

 ---
-title: Technorati faves
+title: "Technorati faves"
 date: 2007-06-12 09:00:00
+categories:
-categories: Development
+- Development
+slug: technorati-faves

 ---

 <img src="/public/uploads/2007/06/technoratiicon.gif" alt="technoratiicon.gif" align="right" />Technorati is becoming one of the biggest players in blogging.
 Its a great tool for ranking one site against anther and its also a search engine of content.
 Before I make a post I do a quick search on Technorati and see who else has written about it.
 After I make a post I search Technorati for other blogs that might benefit from my content and posts comments on there blogs.

 Technorati has a neat feature where you can add blogs to your favorite list, it generates a single RSS feed of all the posts and its great for building good back links.
 Some people got it in there mind that they could make a viral cross linking scheme to build your fave count in Technorati.